U.S. Marines who served throughout the 20th century may have been exposed to asbestos during their service.

-Mesothelioma Risk for Marines
+Mesothelioma Risk for U.S. Marines

-Although the United States Marine Corps (USMC) is the smallest branch of the military, it still has over 2 Million veterans.
-These veterans played an important role in keeping our nation safe.

-Marines may serve in combat both on land and sea.
+Although the United States Marine Corps (USMC) is the smallest branch of the military, it has over 2 Million brave veterans that played an important role in keeping our nation safe both on land and sea.

-Because Marines could be deployed into many different types of missions, they often worked alongside other branches of the military during wartime.
+Because U.S. Marines could be deployed into many different types of missions, they often worked alongside other branches of the military during wartime.

 - U.S. Navy ships

-- Army vehicles
+- U.S. Army vehicles

-- Air Force planes
+- U.S. Air Force planes

-- Marine bases and barracks
+- U.S. Marine bases and barracks

-Thankfully, there are options for Marines affected by asbestos-related diseases.
+Thankfully, there are avenues of justice for U.S. Marines affected by asbestos-related diseases.
 If diagnosed, they can file for disability through the Department of Veterans Affairs (VA).

-How Were Marines Exposed to Asbestos?
+How Were U.S. Marines Exposed to Asbestos?

 In the early 1980s, the government announced that asbestos was dangerous to human health.
-As a result, the military began to remove asbestos from its assets.
-However, Marines were still at risk throughout the decade, as it took several years for most of the asbestos to be removed.
+As a result, the military began to remove asbestos from its bases.
+However, USMC members were still at risk throughout the ‘80s, as it took several years for most of the asbestos to be removed.

 Even today, some ships and bases contain asbestos products that could pose a threat to human health.

-Marines could have been exposed to asbestos from many military assets, including:
+U.S. Marines could have been exposed to asbestos from many military assets, including:

-Marines who helped build or repair aircrafts were also at risk.
+USMC members who helped build or repair aircrafts were also at risk.
 Brake and clutch systems in aircrafts used asbestos to reduce high levels of heat and friction.